 There are plenty of treadmills at gyms so there is one waiting for you.
 You can also purchase your own if you are more comfortable working out at home.
 Just remember to check the weight limits.

-Many experts recommend swimming for obese women for weight loss.
 I didn’t try swimming, instead, I signed up for a water aerobics/aqua fitness class at a local gym (with family change rooms) a few months after riding and walking.
 And I love it!
 The buoyancy of the water makes it a lot easier to move.
-I can do jumping jacks!
+I can even do jumping jacks in the water!

 Eventually, after losing about 20 pounds and feeling fitter, I became more comfortable exercising in public.
 But I actually feel invisible when I am in the water.
 And I survived buying a bathing suit … online.

 My husband and I did water aerobics twice a week.
 But thanks to COVID-19, gyms are closed but we hope to resume when they reopen.

 It’s very easy to start with cardio exercises because they burn more calories, but there are many good reasons to add strength training to your new exercise routine.